Team-Rockstars-IT/RockstarsRevealTheme/README.md

 # Rockstars theme for Reveal-js presentations

 An attempt to create a reusable theme for Reveal presentations.
+This theme can be used with [reveal-js](https://revealjs.com) or [reveal-md](https://github.com/webpro/reveal-md) and even with reveal in Docker: [reveal.js on steroids](https://github.com/webpro/reveal-md).
+With this theme it is possible to create reusable presentations in the Rockstars layout.

 ## Screenshots